 Skip to main content

-Collaboration seems like one of those words that is ubiquitous lately.
-Lots of folks talking about it but perhaps not a lot of folks doing it or doing it effectively.
-It's hard to collaborate.
+Collaboration is one of those words that is ubiquitous lately.
+Lots of folks are talking about it but not everyone is doing it or doing it effectively.

-We’re going to unpack team collaboration, what it is, why it's particularly important in digital projects, who does what, the implications of being remote, and some best practices and software tools to support it.
+I'm going to unpack team collaboration, why it's particularly important in digital projects, the implications of remote work, and some best practices and software tools.

 What Is Collaboration?

-Collaboration is all about creating something with someone else.
-In our digital projects, that's the lifeblood of what we do—creating digital experiences with clients, team members, technical resources, and designers (just to name a few).
+Collaboration is the process of creating something with someone else or with a group of people.
+In digital projects, it's the lifeblood of what you do—creating digital experiences with clients, team members, stakeholders, technical resources, and designers (just to name a few).

 • Hidden